 CSPH 5121 - Whole Systems Healing: Health and the Environment

-Our personal health, along with the health of the human social systems we inhabit, is inextricably entwined with the wellbeing of local and global environmental systems.
-We are facing a multifaceted global/planetary crisis (which is no longer impending but underway).
-The evidence is clear that Global Climate Change (along with a “Sixth Extinction” of massive proportions) are primarily driven by human behaviors.
+Our personal health, along with the health of the human social systems we inhabit, are inextricably entwined with the wellbeing of local and global environmental systems.
+We are facing a multifaceted global/planetary crisis (which is no 1 longer impending but underway).
+The evidence is clear that Global Climate Change (along with a “Sixth Extinction” of massive proportions) is primarily driven by human behaviors.

 Drawing upon the new science of Complex Systems, it is also evident that—just as human social systems (economic, political, and cultural) are impelling us towards a planetary “bifurcation point”—our only hope to avoid multiple systems collapse is to make deep changes in these systems.
-Learn how to understand—and to effect sustainable change in the complex systems in your life: personal, social, and environmental.
+This course will help you learn how to understand—and to effect sustainable change in—the complex systems in your life: personal, social, and environmental.

 - Apply complexity theory as a theoretical framework, explore global changes and ecological trends in the following human/environmental interfaces:

 - humans and plants, animals, insects, fungi, and micro-organisms;

 - energy and natural resources use;

 - soil, air, and water quality;